aztfmod/terraform-provider-azurecaf/docs/resources/azurecaf_naming_convention.md

 * prefix (optional) - prefix to append as the first characters of the generated name
 * postfix (optional) -  additional postfix added after the basename, this is can be used to append resource index (eg. vm-001)
 * max_length (optional) - configure the maximum length of the returned object name, is the specified length is longer than the supported length of the Azure resource the later applies
-* resource_type (optional) -  describes the type of azure resource you are requesting a name from (eg. azure container registrly: acr).
+* resource_type (optional) -  describes the type of azure resource you are requesting a name from (eg. azure container registry: acr).
 See the Resource Type section

 # Attributes Reference
 The following attributes are exported: